Homotopy categories of unbounded complexes of projective modules: Applications

 \begin{proof} In fact, let $\xymatrix{X \ar[r]^{f} & Y \ar[r] & Z \ar[r] & X[1]}$ be a triangle in $\K$.
 Then $f$ is a quasi-isomorphism if and only if $H(Z)=0$.
 We have shown in Theorem \ref{last main theorem} that $H(Z) = 0$ if and only if $H(Z^*)=0$.
 Since $\xymatrix{Z^*[-1] \ar[r] & Y^* \ar[r]^{f^*} & X^* \ar[r] & Z^*}$ is a triangle, Theorem \ref{2'} follows. \end{proof}

 Now we recall the definition of totally reflexive modules.
-A finitely generated module $M$ over a commutative Noetherian ring $R$ is called a totally reflexive module or a module of G-dimension zero if $\Ext _R ^i(M, R) = \Ext _R^i (\transpose M, R ) =0$ for all $i>0$.
-This is equivalent to the following three conditions; \begin{enumerate} \item[(i)] $M$ is reflexive, i.e. the natural mapping $M \to M^{**}$ is bijective. \item[(ii)] $\Ext _R^i(M, R) =0$ for all $i >0$. \item[(iii)] $\Ext _R^i(M^*, R) =0$ for all $i >0$. \end{enumerate} See \cite{AB} for the detail of totally reflexive modules.
-The following theorem says that only the condition $\rm{(ii)}$ is sufficient for totally reflexivity if the ring $R$ is generically Gorenstein.
+A finitely generated module $M$ over a commutative Noetherian ring $R$ is called a totally reflexive module or a module of G-dimension zero if $\Ext _R ^i(M, R) = \Ext _R^i (\transpose M, R ) =0$ for all $i>0$. {See \cite[(3.8)]{AB} or \cite{JS}. } This is equivalent to the following three conditions; \begin{enumerate} \item[(i)] $M$ is reflexive, i.e. the natural mapping $M \to M^{**}$ is bijective. \item[(ii)] $\Ext _R^i(M, R) =0$ for all $i >0$. \item[(iii)] $\Ext _R^i(M^*, R) =0$ for all $i >0$. \end{enumerate} See \cite{AB} for the detail {on} totally reflexive modules.
+The following theorem says that condition $\rm{(ii)}$ is sufficient for totally reflexivity if the ring $R$ is generically Gorenstein.

 \begin{theorem}[Corollary \ref{3}] Assume that the ring $R$ is a generically Gorenstein ring.
 Let $M$ be a finitely generated $R$-module.
 Then the following conditions are equivalent: \begin{enumerate} \item $M$ is a totally reflexive $R$-module. \item $\Ext_R^i (M, R) =0$ for all $i >0$. \item $M$ is an infinite syzygy, i.e. there is an exact sequence of infinite length of the form $\xymatrix{0 \ar[r] & M \ar[r]&P_0 \ar[r]&P_1 \ar[r]& P_2 \ar[r]& \cdots,}$ where each $P_i$ is a finitely generated projective $R$-module. \end{enumerate} \end{theorem}